openhab/openhab-addons/addons/binding/org.openhab.binding.seneye/README.md

 ## Discovery

-Discovery is not supported, the seneye monitor must be configured manually; either through Paper or .items
+Discovery is not supported, the seneye monitor must be configured manually.

 ## Thing Configuration